realA10001986/Time-Circuits-Display/README.md

 The Destination Time can be entered via keypad, and the Present Time can keep time via NTP.
 There is also a time travel mode, which moves the Destination Time to Present Time, and Present Time to Last Time Departed.
 The startup, keypad dial sounds, and time travel sounds are played using I2S."

 **Changes to the original firmware (based on 2022-01 version):**
+- Time keeping via NTP or stand-alone
+- "Present time" is always a clock (not stale), even after time travel
+- Support for time zones and automatic DST (in NTP-mode)
+- Alarm function
+- SD card support for custom audio files
+- Night mode (displays off or dimmed)
 - Return from Time Travel (hold "9" for 2 seconds)
-- "Present time" is a clock (not stale) after time travel
 - Keypad menu for adjusting various settings
-- Support for time zones and automatic DST
 - More stable WiFi connections at startup
 - Configurable WiFi connection timeouts and retries
-- Alarm function
-- SD card support for custom audio files
-- Night mode (displays off or dimmed)
 - Network keypad menu to show the current IP address
 - 24-hour clock mode for non-Americans ;)
 - Fixed "month-off-by-one" bug, and others